davidbeard741/arcticfrenz-data/arcticfrenz/notes.md

 # Webpage Screenshot with Python and Selenium

-This repository provides a script for capturing screenshots of webpages automatically using Python and [Selenium](https://pythonbasics.org/selenium-screenshot/) WebDriver.
+A script for capturing screenshots of webpages automatically using Python and [Selenium](https://pythonbasics.org/selenium-screenshot/) WebDriver.
 The script supports capturing both visible viewport and full page screenshots.

-Ensure that you have the Selenium WebDriver compatible with your browser version and that the `selenium` module is installed in your Python environment.

-Install the required Python modules (if not already installed):
+Install the required Python modules:

 ```shell
 pip install selenium